enkidevs/curriculum/typescript/introduction/tsc-classes-and-interfaces/tsc-interfaces-intro.md

 ---
 ## Practice

-Fill in the blacks such that `reader` satisfies the `BookReader` interface:
+Fill in the blanks such that `reader` satisfies the `BookReader` interface:

 ```ts
 interface Book {